-This goes a lot farther than simply saying, “Good job on the monkey bars” or “good job at soccer today.”
-It actually tells them in a descriptive way about their achievement and that they worked hard to do it all on their own.
+This goes a lot farther than simply saying, “Good job on the monkey bars” or “good job at soccer today” because it actually tells them in a descriptive way about their achievement and that they worked hard to do it all on their own.

 Along the same lines as being specific with praise, look for opportunities to point out character-building compliments.

 If your child is struggling with something but finally starts to catch on, applaud them on their perseverance and positive attitude to keep trying even though it was a struggle.

 If they have been working hard on stacking blocks and find made one that didn’t topple over, compliment her on her hard work and amount of concentration it must have taken to build it.

 Don’t wait for your children to bring you something, look for reasons to give a compliment.

 Remember, use YOU statements, not “I” statements.

 Unsolicited compliments tell kids you’re paying attention and nothing feels better than when someone notices you.

 Resource: The Growth Mindset Set for kids, will help grow confident, resilient, thriving and positively-minded children.

 Letting your children make their own choices, boosts confidence because they learn to trust their own judgment.